 Bristol Dental Emergencies

 Do you live in the Bristol PA area and not know what to in the case of a knocked out tooth or other emergency dental procedure?
 Well here are some helpful resources to keep on hand in case you ever run into a dental emergency of your own.
 Accidents happen at all ages, and even more so when you or your children live an active lifestyle.
 It’s good to know what to do in an emergency situation to save a tooth when possible or get the proper treatment when necessary.
 Putting off dental treatment in the case of an emergency, can result in the loss of a tooth or multiple teeth, cause you more pain in the long run and can be even more costly.
-Dr. Hiralben of Signature Smiles Dental has prepared some helpful resources below to help you out in such a situation.
+Our team at Signature Smiles Dental has prepared some helpful resources below to help you out in such a situation.

 *IF YOU HAVE A MEDICAL EMERGENCY, please dial 911 or get to the nearest emergency room.